angeld29/TF2003-qvm/docs/readme_en.txt

       // In earlier versions, "special" just switched weapon to cannon.
 [add] Changed displaying of cannon bullet hits, actual shot spread is shown.
       // It looks much more spectacular :)
 [new] Cannon damage is increased 2 times (as in TF 2.9).
-When shooting starts, damage is
+One half of the damage amount
-      same as in TF 2.8.
-When some time passed, bullet spread is increased 3 times during 3 seconds.
+      is same as in TF2.8, second half has its spread increased 3 times during 3 seconds.
       // In TF 2.8, cannon was effective at middle range, thanks to small bullet spread.
       However at close range it didn't have enough strength (if ammo expense would be taken into account, actual damage should be 3 times as it actually was).